 The team at Languages / International Affairs will help you find a place to live.
 The dormitory ("Wohnheim") is next to the campus.
 It provides single rooms with a shower, toilet and kitchenette plus internet connection for 325 Euros per month (all-inclusive) You will also have to pay 18.36 Euros which is a cost for TV and Radio.
 You will also have access to a common room with a kitchen and on-site laundry facilities.
 Please note that the rental periods normally run from September to February for the winter semester and from March to August for the summer semester.
 A deposit of 800 Euros and a non-refundable cleaning fee of 86 euros plus the rent of the first month must be paid with the first rent before you arrive.
 The deposit will be returned if there are no damages to the room.
 Also, there is another new, modern dormitory near the RheinAhrCampus.
-It provides single rooms with a shower, toilet and normal kitchen plus internet connection for 345 Euros per month (all-inclusive)
+It provides single room in a shared 2-room apartment with a shared shower, toilet and normal kitchen plus internet connection for 355 Euros per month (all-inclusive).